 Using tools such as blower doors, duct blasters, and infrared thermographs, home energy auditors help homeowners determine the best ways to make their home energy tight.
 Living in a new home doesn’t necessarily make you safe from scrutiny, either.
 Every house needs an energy audit.
-The experts at Fine Homebuilding provide a listing of Web sites that do energy audit calculations to help you get the process underway.

-There are two types of audits
+There are three types of audits

 - Unscientific: A thorough two- to three-hour walk-through during which the home energy auditor makes a visual inspection, takes photographs, and records information about the size of the house and specifics about the assumed efficiencies of the insulation, appliances, and HVAC system.

 - Scientific: Takes four to six hours and uses diagnostic equipment to record and quantify a home’s energy shortfall.
 During scientific home energy audits, auditors will utilize blower door tests, infrared thermograph, combustion analyzers and electricity usage monitors.
 Scientific measuring allows individual house components to be assessed as part of the whole system in which change to one part affects another.
 A scientific audit also allows for a re-test that can determine the success of the recommended improvements.